 Diversify Your Delivery

 If there is one thing that can take a speech from good to great, it’s the ability to diversify your delivery.
-While we tend to think of speeches as an auditory experience, you must remember that you the speaker are up on stage, and that your audience is expecting a performance.
-Even the most well prepared and written speeches can fall flat if delivered from a stationary, monotone speaker.
+While we tend to think of speeches as an auditory experience, you must remember that you are the speaker up on stage, and that your audience is expecting a performance.
+Even the most well prepared and written speeches can fall flat if delivered by a stationary, monotone speaker.

 Use Your Voice (Auditory Learners)

 Whether you know it or not, your voice is capable of creating a wide range of sounds.
 Use this powerful tool in your speech!
 Telling an emotional anecdote?
 Slow down pace and bring your tone down low.
 Sharing some exciting news?
 Pick things up and get loud.
-Just as the story you tell should have peaks and valleys, so should your tone of voice as your deliver.
+Just as the story you tell should have peaks and valleys, so should your tone of voice as you deliver.

 Move (Kinesthetic Learners)

-One of my favourite things to do as a speaker is move.
+One of my favorite things to do as a speaker is move.
 While some environments are more restrictive than others, try and push the boundaries within whatever confines you have.
-Engage the audience by bringing someone up on stage, or moving to either side of the stage.
+Engage the audience by bringing someone up on stage or moving to either side of the stage.
 Move back towards the screen to point out an important fact or figure.
 Or – if possible – meet the audience where they live and leave the stage all together!